RocketChat/docs-old/4. User Guides/Connect to Server/README.md

 If it is a valid Rocket.Chat server address you will then be presented with the [registration](../registration/]) and [login](../login/) page if unauthenticated or taken to the server's homepage if authenticated.

+## Rocket.Chat does not load through browser

+While is rare situation, sometimes you could see only loading animation, and this means you Browser too old or you disabled something in the browser like IndexedDB.
+You can activate IndexedDB back by setting - `dom.indexedDB.enabled` in `true` in Firefox.

 ## Through a Rocket.Chat client application

 To connect to a Rocket.Chat server using a client application you first need to download one of the [many client applications](https://rocket.chat/download).